 This saves time involved for everyone (including the offender) in prosecuting cases at court and the fixed penalty notice is much lower than any fine imposed by the courts.
 The maximum fine that can be imposed by the courts for littering is £2,500.

 If you do not agree that you committed the offence for which you received the Fixed Penalty Notice then the matter will be dealt with through formal prosecution via the courts.

-It will then be up to the court, on receiving evidence, to determine whether or not an offence was committed and therefore whether or not any penalty should be imposed.
+It will then be up to the court, on receiving evidence, to determine whether an offence was committed and therefore whether any penalty should be imposed.

 We are not required to place signs in every street, road, or open space to tell you not to litter /clean up after your dog or to inform you that environmental enforcement officers are carrying out patrols in the area.
 Dropping litter and dog fouling is against the law.

 As with signs, it is just not practical for us to place litter bins in every street and road in the county, though of course every effort is made to place bins where they are most needed, such as in town centres, school routes and major shopping areas.